Wildercat/backend-apax-fio/README.md

 Built with the following prompt in mind:

-*Build an interface that prompts a user’s location and displays the current weather info about the location.
-Integrate whichever weather source you feel comfortable integrating and explain why you selected that source.
+_Build an interface that prompts a user’s location and displays the current weather info about the location.
+Integrate whichever weather source you feel comfortable integrating and explain why you selected that source._

-*The app should require a user to sign in (does not need to be a full authentication process, just ask for a username to track the user), and the user should be able to setup multiple locations to check weather.
+_The app should require a user to sign in (does not need to be a full authentication process, just ask for a username to track the user), and the user should be able to setup multiple locations to check weather.
 When the app updates the weather info, it should update each location.
-The users and their locations should be stored in a database.
+The users and their locations should be stored in a database._

-*This task can be solved in whichever language you prefer.
-Please use whichever language you feel best showcases your skills.
+_This task can be solved in whichever language you prefer.
+Please use whichever language you feel best showcases your skills._

-*+Commit the code to GitHub, BitBucket, or other hosted Git repository and share it with our team to review.
+_Commit the code to GitHub, BitBucket, or other hosted Git repository and share it with our team to review._